stiles/FlightTracer/README.md

 - Ensure that your AWS credentials or profile are configured correctly if you wish to use the S3 upload feature.
 - The package fetches data from ADS-B Exchange so the availability of data depends on the public API.
 - Flight leg detection is based on a configurable time gap threshold (default is 15 minutes).
 Adjust as needed for your data.

+## Roadmap for enhancements

+### Export additional geometries:

+- In addition to exporting point GeoJSON, generate a linestring GeoJSON that connects consecutive points in each leg.
+This would make it easier to visualize the overall flight path.
+Leg-specific exports:

+- Provide an option to split exports by flight leg so that if a day contains multiple flight legs (or if the user wants leg-specific outputs), each leg is written to its own file or stored in a separate structure.
+Enrich with external metadata:

+- Build tools to “hydrate” your flight data with additional aircraft metadata from external sources such as FAA, ICAO, or other databases.
+This could include aircraft type, operator information, age, etc.
+Package distribution:

+- Finalize the code structure (including tests, documentation, and a setup script) and publish the package to PyPI so others can install it via pip.

+### Enhanced documentation and examples:

+- Update the readme to include comprehensive, end-to-end examples for different scenarios (e.g., pulling all flights for a month for a given aircraft, processing a list of aircraft from a metadata URL, etc.).
+Include usage examples for the new features (linestring export, leg splitting, and metadata enrichment).
+Configurable thresholds and options:

+- Allow the user to adjust parameters like the time-gap threshold for determining new flight legs, output formats, or even which metadata fields to hydrate.

+### Performance and error handling improvements:

+- Add caching or parallel processing options to improve performance when fetching data over a long date range or from multiple aircraft.

+- Improve error handling to gracefully skip problematic dates or flights while logging the issues.

 ## License